lbs1022/gen-711-final-/README.md

 <details>
   <summary>Confirmation of Filtered FASTA and Visualizing Final Genome</summary>

-  - Installed a nucleotide database to check for contamination
+  - We installed a nucleotide database to check for contamination
-  - Ran a blast of our filtered genome
+  - We ran a blast of our filtered genome
   - Because we found contamination in sample 69, we had to remove the contig using nano and refiltered the genome; We also checked for contamination again
   - *Figure out how to visualize Genome and insert code*